 Working alongside Congolese government health authorities who are leading the overall response, the IRC is:

-- In Uganda, IRC is working with the Ministry of Health on the border to support infection, prevention and control activities and coordinate the response.
+- In Uganda, IRC is working with the Ministry of Health on the border to support infection prevention and control activities and the coordination of the response.

 The IRC knows from experience that the way to stop an Ebola outbreak is through fast action, trusted community relationships, and unwavering support for the health workers on the front lines.